AppImageCommunity/pkg2appimage/YML.md

 The `dist` section inside the `ingredients` section defines which Debian distribution should be used as a base.
 The `sources` section inside the `ingredients` section describes the repositories from which the package should be pulled.
 The entries are in the same format as lines in a debian `sources.list` file.
 Note that the `http://download.opensuse.org/repositories/isv:/KDAB/xUbuntu_14.04` repository needs the `http://archive.ubuntu.com/ubuntu/` repository so that the dependencies can be resolved.

 __NOTE:__ In the future, other types of packages like `.rpm` could also be included in the  `.yml` file definition.
-Proposals for this are welcome if the proposer also implements support for this in the Recipe script.
+Proposals for this are welcome if the proposer also implements support for this in the `buildAppImage` script.

 #### Using ingredients from an Ubuntu PPA